typesense/typesense-website/docs-site/content/guide/tips-for-searching-common-types-of-data.md

 ## Other Types of Data

-If you have other specific types of data that you'd like help with indexing in Typesense, please open a [Github issue](https://github.com/typesense/typesense/issues) or ask in our [Slack Community](https://join.slack.com/t/typesense-community/shared_invite/zt-mx4nbsbn-AuOL89O7iBtvkz136egSJg).
+If you have other specific types of data that you'd like help with indexing in Typesense, please open a [GitHub issue](https://github.com/typesense/typesense/issues) or ask in our [Slack Community](https://join.slack.com/t/typesense-community/shared_invite/zt-mx4nbsbn-AuOL89O7iBtvkz136egSJg).